Belle (2021 film): Plot

 In U, Justin captures and interrogates Belle, threatening to unveil her identity to the world if she refuses to cooperate.
 The Dragon's AIs rescue Belle, but their intervention allows Justin and his group to locate the Dragon's castle and burn it down.
 The Dragon flees before Belle can find him.
 Suzu and Hiro work to find out the Dragon's real identity before Justin can and warn him.
 They find out the Dragon is a third-year junior high school student named Kei who is being physically and verbally abused by his father; Kei's protectiveness over his younger brother, Tomo is what gives the Dragon his unbeatable strength in U. Suzu contacts Kei offering help, but Kei does not believe that she is Belle, and generally distrusts everyone who offers him help, since nobody has ever followed through.
 Shinobu, Ruka, Kamishin, and the choir teachers reveal their knowledge of Belle's true identity and urge Suzu to sing to gain Kei's trust.
 Suzu unveils herself to the world in the U and sings.
 Tomo convinces Kei to trust her and they try to contact her again.
 When Kei's father sees that evidence of his abuse has been posted online, he terminates their internet connection before Kei can tell Suzu their address.

 Using context clues, Ruka and Kamishin deduce that Kei's hometown is Kawasaki, Kanagawa, near Tokyo.
-Since authorities cannot intervene on abuse charges until 48 hours have passed, Suzu locates Kei and Tomo on her own and protects them from their father.
+Since authorities cannot intervene on abuse charges until 48 hours have passed, Suzu locates Kei and Tomo on her own and protects them from their father, who cowers after she fearlessly stares him down, before Kei and Tomo thank her for coming to their aid.
 The next day, she and her father warmly greet each other at the station.
 Shinobu praises Suzu for her bravery and deciding she no longer needs his protection, finally feels free to pursue the relationship he has always wanted with her.
 Finally understanding her mother's selfless actions, Suzu makes peace with her death.